Yu-Ji19/article-annotator/README.md

 * React for its front-end framework
 * Carolina CloudApps for its host

-The rationale and decision process for selecting each of these technologies can be found at **[TODO: ADD ADRs]**
+The rationale and decision process for selecting each of these technologies can be found at **folder ADR**

 ## Contributing